 The downsides though are that it is more expensive, the mister’s heads need regular cleaning as nutrient solution can build up in them over time and you will have to have replacement mister heads on hand to use while you are cleaning them.
 Also because the plants roots are hanging in midair, they are far more susceptible to drying out if for some reason the misters spraying cycle is interrupted so this system is not advisable if you have a lot of power outages as even the smallest interruption could cause your plants to perish.
 You also won’t have as much margin for error with your nutrient levels in your solution as anything too strong or too weak could be detrimental to your plants.

-For this system your plants will be suspended in net pots or Rockwool plugs and placed into holes perfectly cut to fit the net pot or Rockwool plug.
+For this system your plants will be suspended in Net Pots or Rockwool Starter Plugs and placed into holes perfectly cut to fit the Net Pot or Rockwool Plug.
 The roots of the plant hang down inside the growing chamber where they are sprayed with a mist of nutrient solution at regular short cycles.
 The regular watering cycles ensure that the roots are always moistened as well as provides the plant with just enough nutrient solution.
 It is advisable that the growing chamber where the roots are hanging be completely light tight and almost air tight to keep the humidity in.
 You still want to allow fresh air to enter the chamber but you also need to prevent any water from spilling out and obviously, it will need to be pest proof.

 Roots that are sprayed with a fine mist of nutrient solution grow much better and faster than roots sprayed with sprinkler head type droplets.
 The perfect aeroponics system should have a good balance of moisture, fresh oxygen and nutrients.

-You are now informed on the types of hydroponic systems there are to grow in so visit us in store or give us a call and allow us to assist in making your hydroponic dreams comes true.
+Now that you are informed on the different types of hydroponic systems there are to grow in, visit us in store or give us a call so we can help make all your hydroponic dreams comes true.

 Information sourced from www.homehydrosystems.com